-- (a) A late filing fee of twenty-five dollars (\$25) per month (or quarter) shall be added to all late-filed sales tax reports in addition to interest and penalties. - (b) Delinquent sales tax bear interest at the rate of fifteen percent (15%) per annum until paid. - (c) In addition, delinquent sales tax shall be subject to an additional penalty of five percent (5%) per month, or fraction thereof, until a total of twenty percent (20%) of delinquent tax has been reached.
-The penalty does not bear interest. - (d) Penalties and interest shall be assessed and collected in the same manner as the tax is assessed and collected, and applied first to penalties and interest, second to past due sales tax. - (e) The filing of an incomplete return, or the failure to remit all tax, shall be treated as the filing of no return. - (f) A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the Commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest, and penalty otherwise owed by the remote seller or marketplace facilitator, within forty-five (45) calendar days after the date of delinquency.
-A remote seller or marketplace facilitator may not be granted more than one (1) waiver of penalty under this subsection in any one calendar year.
-The Commission shall report such waivers of penalty to the taxing jurisdiction, in writing.
+(a) A late filing fee of twenty-five dollars (\$25) per month, or fraction thereof, shall be added to all late-filed sales tax reports, until a total of one hundred dollars (\$100.00) has been reached.
+An incomplete return shall be treated as the filing of no return.

+(b) Delinquent sales tax bear interest at the rate of fifteen percent (15%) per annum until paid.

+(c) In addition, delinquent sales tax shall be subject to an additional penalty of five percent (5%) per month, or fraction thereof, until a total of twenty percent (20%) of delinquent tax has been reached.
+The penalty does not bear interest.

+(d) Penalties and interest shall be assessed and collected in the same manner as the tax is assessed and collected, and applied first to penalties and interest, second to past due sales tax.

+(e) The filing of an incomplete return, or the failure to remit all tax, shall be treated as the filing of no return.

+(f) A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest, and penalty otherwise owed by the remote seller or marketplace facilitator, within forty-five (45) calendar days after the date of delinquency.
+A remote seller or marketplace facilitator may not be granted more than one (1) waiver of penalty under this subsection in any one calendar year, in accordance with the commission's penalty waiver policy.
+The commission shall report such waivers of penalty to the member jurisdiction, in writing.

+69.06.180 Remote Reseller Certificate of Exemption.

+(a) A remote seller with no physical presence in a member jurisdiction purchasing goods or services for the express purpose of resale to buyer(s) located in that member jurisdiction shall apply for a resale certificate through the commission.

+(b) The Remote Reseller Certificate of Exemption will expire at the end of the calendar year it is issued.

-69.06.170 Repayment plans.
+69.06.190 Repayment plans.

-- (a) The Commission may agree to enter into a repayment plan with a delinquent remote seller or marketplace facilitator.
-No repayment plan shall be valid unless agreed to by both parties in writing. - (b) A remote seller or marketplace facilitator shall not be eligible to enter into a repayment plan with the Commission if the remote seller or marketplace facilitator has defaulted on a repayment plan in the previous two (2) calendar years. - (c) The repayment plan shall include a secured promissory note that substantially complies with the following terms: - (1) The remote seller or marketplace facilitator agrees to pay a minimum of ten percent (10%) down payment on the tax, interest, and penalty amount due.
-The down payment shall be applied first to penalty, then to accumulated interest, and then to the tax owed.
+(a) The commission may agree to enter into a repayment plan with a delinquent remote seller or marketplace facilitator.
+No repayment plan shall be valid unless agreed to by both parties in writing.

+(b) A remote seller or marketplace facilitator shall not be eligible to enter into a repayment plan with the commission if the remote seller or marketplace facilitator has defaulted on a repayment plan in the previous two (2) calendar years.

+(c) The repayment plan shall include a secured promissory note that substantially complies with the following terms:

+- (1) The remote seller or marketplace facilitator agrees to pay a minimum of ten percent (10%) down payment on the tax, interest, and penalty amount due.
+The down payment shall be applied first to penalty, then to accumulated interest, and then to the tax owed. - The remote seller or marketplace facilitator agrees to pay the balance of the tax, penalty and interest owed in monthly installments over a period not to exceed two (2) years.